Delaware Off Grid Laws: An In-Depth Guide

 Withdrawals of over 100,000 gallons per day from the Delaware River Basin Commission require an additional permit from the DRBC.

-Once your permit is issued, you must record and report water usage each year.
+Once your permit is issued, you must record and report yearly water usage.

 Surface Water